How Often Should You Get Tested For STDs? It Depends On Your Sexual History

 Anyway!
 The point is there's a lot I didn't learn in school about my sexual health, rights, and responsibilities (besides keeping my chastity belt on nice and tight, of course).
 As an adult, I've made a conscious effort to take control of my sexual health, which, I have to admit, makes me feel more confident in the dating world.
 I get tested regularly so that I'm safe but also because I enjoy being able to confidently communicate this with any new partners.

 In fact, sharing my own status is usually how I start the conversation about whether or not they have been tested recently.
 And BTW, you should always ask your sexual partners if they've been tested, how long ago they were tested, and whether or not they received any positive test results.
-They may choose not know their current status or choose to share this with you.
+They may not know their current status or choose not to share this with you.
 In those cases, you can (read: should) choose not to have sex with them.

 To make sure we're all the same page here, I asked Dr. Cindy Duke, OB-GYN and medical director of the Nevada Fertility Institute, how often you should get tested and here's what she had to say.